cloudentity/ce-samples-identity-pool-reference-apps/README.md

 - Navigate to the dashboard of the workspace where you wish to use your Identity Pool as an IDP.

-> OPTIONAL: To create a new workspace just for this tutorial (recommend for the self-service app):
+> OPTIONAL: To create a new workspace just for this tutorial (recommend for the user auth React app):
 > - In the top-right navigation menu, click on the gear icon, and select "Workspaces" from the list of options
 > - Click on "Create Workspace," and select "Demo."
 > - Create a workspace Name and ID.
 Make a note of the ID, as you will need it later to configure reference app environment variables, and click "Next"